Before you can sit for the onsite exam, you must pass the amazon coding interview. Please check this blog on how to pass the amazon coding test.

 Always maintain good communication with the interviewer.
 Ask questions regularly.
 Also, try to think out loud.
 Explain your thought process to the interviewer.
 For a particular question if you can think of two or three solutions, explain all the solutions to the interviewer.
 And tell him what you think the best solution and why.

-If the questions are ambiguous, clarify all the ambiguity with the interviewer.
+Questions can be ambiguous – sometime on purpose.
+Clarify ambiguities with the interviewer.
 You may be able to make some assumptions to simplify the problem.
-If you are going to make any assumptions, tell it to him.
+If you are going to make any assumptions, clearly state them.

 Use Language Provided APIs

 You can use any language-provided library for the algorithmic questions.
 This is highly encouraging because it saves your valuable time.
-But if you are going to use any API / Data structure, you should be able to explain the interworking of them to the interviewer probably with the complexity.
+But if you are going to use any API / Data structure, you should be able to explain the inter-workings and complexity of them to the interviewer.

 For leadership questions, you will be asked about one of your past experience.
 And you will be asked lots of questions from different angles of the situation.
 It will be very hard to maintain a lie; so be honest and truthful.